pallene-lang/pallene/doc/manual.md

 ```
 function f(x: value, y: value): value
     return x + y -- compile-time type error: Cannot add two values
 end
 ```

 You must first downcast the `value` to the appropriate type.
 Sometimes the Pallene compiler can do this automatically for you but in other situations you may need to use an explicit type annotation.
-The reason for this is that, for performance, Pallene must know at compile-time what version of the arithmetic operator to use at run-time.
+The reason for this is that, for performance, Pallene must know at compile-time what version of the arithmetic operator to use.

 ```
 function f(x: value, y: value): integer